andrewpillar/req/docs/control-flow.md

 ## Equality operators

-Equelity operators in req are used to evaluate two expressions on either side of an operator to determine their equality.
+Equality operators in req are used to evaluate two expressions on either side of an operator to determine their equality.
 In req, these are,

     ==    equals